brandonflores647/brandonflores647/README.md

 ### 🏠 <a href='https://github.com/brandonflores647/Fairbnb' alt='Fairbnb'>Fairbnb</a>ㅤ-ㅤAirbnb clone, create spots, bookings, and reviews

-### 📈 <a href='https://github.com/brandonflores647/Finance-Playground' alt='Finance Playground'>Finance Playground</a>ㅤ-ㅤKeep track of your finances with our log book or compound interest calculator
+### 📈 <a href='https://github.com/brandonflores647/Finance-Playground' alt='Finance Playground'>Finance Playground</a>ㅤ-ㅤKeep track of finances with our log book or compound interest calculator

-### 🧗‍♂️ <a href='https://github.com/jay-bean/Rendering-Routes' alt='Rendering Routes'>Rendering Routes</a>ㅤ-ㅤCheckout other user's rockclimbing spots, weigh in with reviews or add them to your favorites
+### 🧗‍♂️ <a href='https://github.com/jay-bean/Rendering-Routes' alt='Rendering Routes'>Rendering Routes</a>ㅤ-ㅤCheckout other user's rockclimbing spots, weigh in with reviews and favorites